AmadeuxXX7/BlockX/README.md

 }

-What does the block does is in the function Play()
+What does the block do is in the function Play()

 The module bloques.py creates the blocks according to what there is in editor.py, this module also contains the save system.